 - If you and a colleague request sharing a double room, we must be in receipt of both registrations before a room will be assigned.

-- If you and a colleague or colleagues request sharing an adjoining bathroom in the Goldsworth Valley complexes (i.e., ask to be suitemates), we must be in receipt of all registrations before rooms will be assigned.
+- You and a colleague or colleagues may request sharing an adjoining bathroom in the Goldsworth Valley complexes (i.e., ask to be suitemates), but suitemate requests can be honored only if registrations for all interested parties are received within five working days.

-- Room assignments are indicated on the pre-registration packet, and keys are picked up at registration in the Eldridge-Fox lobby of the Goldsworth Valley 3 residence halls.
+- Room assignments are indicated on the pre-registration packet available for pick up in the Eldridge-Fox lobby of the Goldsworth Valley 3 residence halls, and keys are picked up at registration in the Eldridge-Fox lobby of the Goldsworth Valley 3 residence halls.

 On-Campus Housing Rates

-Rates for basic accommodation in the Goldsworth Valley complexes for those who pre-register for the 54th International Congress on Medieval Studies (May 9-12, 2019) will be published in February.
-The 2017 rates were $38 per night for a single room and $32.25 per person per night for a double room.
+Rates for basic accommodation in the Goldsworth Valley complexes for those who pre-registered for the 2019 congress were: $39 per person per night for a single room and $33 per person per night for a double room

-Rates for premium accommodation in the Western Heights complex for those who pre-register for the 54th International Congress on Medieval Studies (May 9-12, 2019) will be published in February.
-The 2017 rates were $80 per night for a single room and $60 per person per night for a double room.
+Rates for premium accommodation in the Western Heights complex for those who pre-registered for the 2019 congress were: $83 per person per night for a single room and $62.50 per person per night for a double room.

 Any rooms booked to on-site registrants will be billed at the single rate, although two attendees who want to share a room may do so.